 • ✅ Regulated by the FCA (Financial Conduct Authority) 🏛️ in the UK 🇬🇧 as an e-money provider.

 • ✅ Competitive interest rate on your deposits in USD, EUR, GBP.
-Per February 2024 you earn up to 5.10% depending on currency.
+As of September 2025 you earn up to 3.9% depending on the currency.

 Things to note ⚠️